minaskar/cronus/docs/source/quickstart.rst

 The first thing we need to do is to create a Python file in which we define the Log Likelihood function.
 There is no real restricton to this.
 The model itself can be computed in any programming language (e.g. C, C++, Fortran) and the Log Likelihood can be a Python wrapper for this.
-In this example we will define a simple 3-dimensional Normal distribution with a diagonal covariance matrix.
+In this example we will define a strongly-correlated ``5-dimensional Normal distribution``.

 .. code:: python